Updated: Jan 24

 Here's a click-able table of contents to help you navigate the article:

 Upholders readily meet inner and outer expectations.
-They are highly disciplined and love schedules and routines.
+They are highly disciplined and love schedules, rules, and routines.

 Strengths and Weaknesses of Upholders